rancher/elemental/docs/quickstart.md

 ---

+### What is the Rancher Elemental Stack ?

+The Elemental Stack consists of some packages on top of SLE Micro for Rancher

+- **elemental-toolkit** - includes a set of OS utilities to enable OS management via containers.
+Includes dracut modules, bootloader configuration, cloud-init style configuration services, etc.
+- **elemental-operator** - this connects to Rancher Manager and handles machineRegistration and machineInventory CRDs
+- **elemental-register** - this registers machines via machineRegistrations and installs them via elemental-cli
+- **elemental-cli** - this installs any elemental-toolkit based derivative.
+Basically an installer based on our A/B install and upgrade system
+- **rancher-system-agent** - runs on the installed system and gets instructions ("Plans") from Rancher Manager what to install and run on the system

 ### What is Elemental Teal ?

 Elemental Teal is the combination of "SLE Micro for Rancher" with the Rancher Elemental stack